 The installation at Sedro-Woolley is FMS #3, located at 24826 Thompson Drive, in the City of Sedro-Woolley, Skagit County.
 The site consists of 7.01 acres, and 5.35 acres are surveyable.
-There are two buildings within the site and no buildings approaching 50 years of age.
-An intensive cultural resource survey was completed in 2019 (Bush et al. 2019).
+The two buildings on site were constructed in 1997 and 2001.
+An intensive archaeological survey was completed in 2019 (Bush et al. 2019).
 No NRHP-Eligible cultural resources were identified at this facility, and the site is determined to have a moderate to high probability for undiscovered historic and precontact cultural resources.